 The general population of chess is made up of younger individuals which are people that cannot control their emotions yet, or determined adults that take the game very seriously.
 This means that a defeat is more likely to be taken personally than if it was played by other people.

 The majority of people who play chess are very young, of course they are more likely to throw emotional spectacles.
 These people don’t have the experience yet to be formalized in competitive settings, making them naturally vulnerable to emotions.

 Perhaps it is not that chess by itself makes someone bad at handling losses, more like it naturally attracts such individuals.

 Look at your local quiz bee or spelling bee, I bet a lot of disappointments in such contests are taken personally (since the participants are younger).

 It is good for kids to learn how to play chess in a stage where they are highly likely to develop an affinity for the game, but there is the drawback.

 If a kid does experience a loss, it is much harder to control their actions after the game where guidance is needed to help them recover.

-This is a video of a kid who made it to the top levels only to be defeated in an important game:
+I have seen a video of a kid who made it to the top levels only to be defeated in an important game.